What is it?

 Physiotherapy: Physiotherapists often advocate tendon stretching exercises in order to help the tendons glide more smoothly in their compartment.

 Steroid injections: Steroid is a powerful anti-inflammatory, and promotes the breakdown of fat and connective tissue.
 It produces local changes within tendon which weaken the tendon.
 Despite these potential issues, most patients report significant pain relief from a steroid injection.
 This pain relief tends to be short term, and there is no strong evidence that having a steroid injection shortens the duration of the condition overall.
 Steroid injections carry a risk which should be carefully weighed up against the benefit before going down this route.
-Having a steroid injection
+See our page on Having a steroid injection.

 Surgery: Surgery can be useful where the compartment thickening is preventing the tendons from moving, or where the pain from de Quervain’s syndrome is taking more time than usual to improve.
 At surgery, the compartment is ‘released’ – this simply means that the roof of the tunnel is cut to allow the tendons to run smoothly.
 Again, the risks of surgery need to be considered before this decision is made.
 One of the nerves supplying the back of the hand runs very close to the compartment, and is at risk of being damaged at the time of surgery or being tethered by the scar tissue that forms after the surgery.
 If this happens, it can leave patients worse off rather than better.
 Obviously, the decision to operate is a shared one between the patient and surgeon, and most operations go very smoothly without complication.